Sjögren’s Syndrome

 Ongoing Studies

-Research is a hallmark of our Sjögren’s program, and our doctors are helping to set national guidelines through their work.
+Research is a hallmark of our Sjögren’s program, led by Clinical Directors Terri Tarrant, MD, and Bill St. Clair, MD.
+Our doctors exploring new treatments that could change the prognosis of Sjögren’s syndrome.
 As our patient, you may have the opportunity to participate in a clinical trial, testing the newest therapies on the market before they are made widely available.
+See current clinical trials here.
+If there are no Sjögren’s syndrome clinical trials listed, ask your doctor if any are starting soon or check back later.

 A Team Approach to Care